thelastpickle/cassandra-reaper/src/docs/content/docs/usage/authentication.md

 +++
 [menu.docs]
-name = "Activating Web UI Authentication" weight = 100
+name = "Activating Authentication" weight = 100
 identifier = "auth"
 parent = "usage"
 +++

-# Web UI Authentication
+# Authentication

 Authentication is activated in Reaper by default.
 It relies on [Apache Shiro](https://shiro.apache.org/), which allows to store users and password in files, databases or connect through LDAP and Active Directory out of the box.
 The default authentication uses the dummy username and password as found in the default [shiro.ini](https://github.com/thelastpickle/cassandra-reaper/blob/master/src/server/src/main/resources/shiro.ini).
 It is expected you override this in a production environment.